6. RewriteRule Flags¶

 using the result of the ruleset so far as a starting point.
 Use with

-extreme caution, as it may result in loop.
+extreme caution, as it may result in a loop.

 certain string or letter repeatedly in a request.
 The example shown here